marcelFRO/ecommerce-analytics/README.md

 **9. Top 10 vs long tail — how concentrated is revenue?**

-- **Answer:** Top 10 products generate only ~0.94% of revenue — extreme long-tail distribution consistent with a dropshipping or marketplace model.
+- **Answer:** Top 10 products generate only ~0.94% of revenue — extreme long-tail distribution **consistent with a multi-brand wide-catalog retailer model** (e.g., online department store, fashion aggregator).
 Roughly 41% of catalog generates 80% of revenue (much flatter than typical 20/80 Pareto).
 - **Where in dashboard:** Inferred from Category Profitability scatter and SQL analysis — see SQL Deep Dive for the underlying query.

 </details>